Post 1 of 2 in our Dehumidifier Series

 Dehumidifiers are built to remove moisture from the air.
 They are not evaporation machines.

-When the air is hot and wet you will draw more moisture from the environment.
+When the air is hot and wet you will draw more moisture from the surrounding environment.

-4. What will the operating conditions actually be in the field?
+4. What are the Operating Conditions you will encounter in the field?

 Performance in Drier Conditions-

-The AHAM (Association of Home Appliance Manufacturers) rating of your dehumidifier sometimes doesn’t translate to a real-world job out in the field.
+The AHAM (Association of Home Appliance Manufacturers) rating of your dehumidifier doesn’t always translate to a real-world job.

-Real-life conditions are never as straightforward as the test conditions because temperatures and operating conditions on the job will change once you get past the first day and have removed the water that is easy to extract.
+Real-life conditions are never as straightforward as the AHAM test conditions because temperatures and operating conditions on the job will change once you get past the first day of drying and have removed the water that is easy to extract.

 Knowing this, you will want to have a product that also performs well in drier conditions (when the air consists of fewer grains of water per pound).